zhibailin/MasteringEnglish/README.md

 My definition of wealth is __oriented toward__ businesses and assets that can earn while you sleep.

 ### Wealth buys your freedom
-I want wealth because its buys me freedom--
+I want wealth because it buys me freedom--